soundharkesavan/Ransomware/README.md

 # Ransomware

 This is a simple Python-based file encryption program designed for educational purposes.
-It provides a basic demonstration of how file encryption and decryption same like ransomware. please  use this files only  for educational purpose it works same like ransomware and work with the same directory if you copy and pasted in main directory then all files will be encrypted .. recommanded to use this file in docker continer or virtual machine do not run this in host os
+It provides a basic demonstration of how file encryption and decryption happend when ransomware attack happened it works same like ransomware. please  use this files only  for educational purpose and test the work within same directory if you copy and pasted in main directory then all files will be encrypted if two times you execute the same file then it is hard to decrypt.. recommanded to use this files in docker continer or virtual machine do not run this in main host os